 Here’s my exact client process:

-Have strategy kickoff call to review questionnaire and pull more info
+Have a strategy kickoff call to review the questionnaire and any inspiration they’ve saved on Pinterest

 Soft-launch the website and test its functionality for a day or two (just to make sure everything works on all sorts of different devices)